vbud/vbud-website-archive/posts/20150503_serious-gulp.md

 - streams
 ---

-In order to create this blog, I needed to build a master posts.json file that contains information so that my web app (Angular-based) can consume it.
+In order to create this blog, I needed to build a master posts.json file that contains information so that my web app (Angular-based) can consume them.
 I needed the following information from/about each file:
 - front-matter
 - file path
 - date authored